forrestguice/SuntimesWidget/CONTRIBUTING.md

 ##Add a default location
 <a name="addDefaultLocation" />

-1. Follow the instructions for adding a new translation, except only shadowing a small subset of values.
+1. Follow the guidelines for adding a new translation, except only shadowing a small subset of values.
 2. In your `res/<values-folder>/strings.xml` file add/modify the follow definitions with your locale specific values:

 ```